The Heads (British band): Albums

 2CD Limited Edition.CD 2 – A collection of recordings from The Heads' rehearsal room.

 The Heads have released numerous editions of their albums, in extremely limited quantities – usually two or three editions with altered artwork or sleeves and usually less than 100 copies, not to mention rarer promo editions (five to ten copies).
 This trend seems to have begun with the original release of "33" – so called because of the 33 copies they pressed.

-The band sometimes take it in turns to produce each release. i.e. Everybody Knows We Got Nowhere was designed by Simon.
+The band sometimes take it in turns to produce each release, e.g Everybody Knows We Got Nowhere was designed by Simon.
 Irrepressible was designed by Hugo.
 Time in Space was designed by Wayne and Vertigo Swill was designed by Paul.
 A friend of the band, Johnny O, also sometimes lends a hand in designing the sleeves and covers.

 As a result of these limited pressings and altered sleeves the band have managed to create a niche market, where completists can end up paying more than 20 times the original price for a CD – usually via eBay.